Brand identity · Dental, Nepal

 Allora

 A full brand identity for one of the oldest names in Nepali dentistry.
-New logo, new palette, new type, a 40-year anniversary system and a complete rollout across print, signage, merchandise and social.
+New mark, new palette, Montserrat type, a 40-year anniversary system and a complete rollout across print, signage, merchandise and social.
 Built with our Nepal partners, TBC.

 1985